openemr/openemr-devops/stacks/single-server/README.md

 ### Non-Lightsail Installation

+#### Requirements

+* Ubuntu 16.04 server (root access, 512 MB RAM, 20 GB storage)
+* Outbound internet access (during installation)

+#### Synopsis

 Although built for AWS Lightsail, nothing in `launch.sh` is specific to that platform; on any Ubuntu 16.04 instance, you may download and run the script as root to install the two Docker containers, `openemr` and `mysql-xtrabackup`, that represent the application.
 If you have more than a gigabyte of memory, or you are specifically billed for I/O activity, you may wish to review the command-line parameters to disable the automatic allocation of swap space.

+#### Directions

+To install on a non-Lightsail instance, run the same launch script, make sure you're provided inbound access to ports 22, 80 and 443, and largely follow the Lightsail directions as given.

 ## Administration